hyunmoon/wordcrypt/README.md

 ![alt tag](https://lh6.googleusercontent.com/-0Y3geyRNkno/U2llsZB5_sI/AAAAAAAAAjE/g10k74Zp2hc/w587-h450-no/Resizedd_capture_001.png)

-There are many tools out there that encrypts the file itself
+There are many tools out there that encrypts the file itself.
-But, what if you want to encrypt only the key pieces of information?
+But what if you want to encrypt only the key pieces of information?

-Wordcrypt uses AES-128 encryption algorithm which is known to be one of the safest and strongest encryption algorithm.
+Wordcrypt uses AES-128 encryption algorithm which is known to be one of the safest
+and strongest encryption algorithm.
-Also, even if there are multiple occurences of the strings, each will have different encrypted string so that it is
+Also, even if there are multiple occurences of strings, each strings will be
-difficult to guess the word by reading it.
+encrypted to different string so reader can not guess the word in it.

 In this project, we tried to show some design philosopy of UNIX including: